vandalit/vandalit/README.md

 - 👋 Hi, I’m @vandalitI'm interested in something that doesn’t exist yet: the intersection of Metamedia with Semantic and Cognitive Design. 👀 Just having fun.
 But go ahead — judge me.

 I explore the intersetction between Design, Engineering, Coding, Storytelling, Multimedia, UX and Multimodal.
+At the speed of a Sloath.

 <!---